DuPage County Paternity Lawyer

 A child's world is very small; parents, grandparents, teachers, and a handful of friends often are the most important people in a child's life.
 Because of this, it is important to ensure that both parents are able to maintain a relationship with their child.
 When parents are unmarried, establishing parentage may require legal representation from a paternity lawyer.

-At Mevorah Law Offices LLC, we pride ourselves on being approachable, accommodating, and efficient.
+At Mevorah & Giglio Law Offices, we pride ourselves on being approachable, accommodating, and efficient.
 Legal matters involving children can be particularly stressful, which is why our family law attorneys are committed to providing clients with quality legal representation.
 We assist our clients with the difficult legal matters that can arise from these paternity questions:

 - If a DNA test proves I am a child's father, do I have to pay child support?